ISISComputingGroup/ibex_developers_manual/DAE-Live-View.md

 You first need to tell it the spectra to use for the liveview e.g.
 ```
 caput %MYPVPREFIX%DAE:AD1:INTG:SPEC:START:SP 11
+caput %MYPVPREFIX%DAE:AD1:INTG:SPEC:SIZEX:SP 80
+caput %MYPVPREFIX%DAE:AD1:INTG:SPEC:SIZEY:SP 80
 caput %MYPVPREFIX%DAE:AD1:SizeX 80
 caput %MYPVPREFIX%DAE:AD1:SizeY 80
 ```
-will tell it to start from spectrum 11 and use consecutive spectra in an 80x80 grid
+will tell it to start from spectrum 11 and use consecutive spectra in an 80x80 grid.
+Note that SPEC:SIZEX and SizeX should be set the same at this point, SizeX can be smaller and binning etc done here but we are going to use a region of interest later instead so just make them the same.

 Liveview is disabled by default, it is enabled with
 ```